siyabuilds/siyabuilds/README.md

 ## 🧠 Recent Projects

 - 🌱 [**Carbon Footprint Tracker**](https://carbon-footprint.siyabuilds.tech) — Currently in development!
 Building a tool to help track and reduce your carbon footprint.
-Built with **Next.js, TypeScript, and Vite** for blazing-fast performance and smooth UX.
+Built with **Vite, HTML&CSS and JavaScript(ES6)** for blazing-fast performance and smooth UX.
 - ♻️ Focused on building **reusable components**, improving **core web vitals**, and simplifying dev workflows.

 Are you practicing any sustainability habits or interested in reducing your carbon footprint? 🍃